jpmontano/glottalcategorizer/README.md

 # Glottal Categorizer

-**Glottal Categorizer is a bash script (Debian-tested) which reads a file of Nishnaabe words (Pic River dialect) containing glottal stops, and returns a categorization of all the file's words into the particular glottal stop grapheme pattern to which it belongs.
-Each returned "glottal stop grapheme pattern" is an observed instance (from within the file of Nishnaabe words) of some variation of the following sequence:**
+**Glottal Categorizer is a bash script (Debian-tested) which reads a file of glottal-stop-containing Nishnaabe words (Pic River dialect), and returns a categorization of all the file's words into the particular glottal stop grapheme regex pattern(s) to which each word belongs.
+Each returned "glottal stop grapheme regex pattern" contains at least one occurrence of a Nishnaabe word (from within the file of Nishnaabe words) containing the following sequence:**

 **Left-hand-side grapheme -> Glottal stop -> Right-hand-side grapheme.**